-There are several sanctions that the academy can take to address the issue of non-attendance.
+There are a number of sanctions that the academy can take to address the issue of non-attendance.
 In order to try and identify the reason for absence we will always talk to you first to identify the reason for absence.